yarri/LazyLoader/README.md

     //
     $top_product = $lazy_loader["top_product"];

-There are total three ways how to set closures or get their outputs.
+There are total three ways how to set a closure or get its output.
 All of them do the same thing and can be mixed.

     // Setting a closure
     $lazy_loader->set("recent_articles",function(){ /* ... */ });